Tyrn/dotfiles/README.md

 :PlugInstall
 :UpdateRemotePlugins
 ...
-:TSInstall python  # If $ yay -S tree-sitter-python-git is no longer available.
+:TSInstall python  # If $ yay -S tree-sitter-python-git is no longer available or not recommended.
 ```